 Pro-tip

-• Keep at least a day for Ajanta Caves.
-Given that you would be travelling from afar, any time less than that may not justify your effort.
+- Keep at least a day for Ajanta Caves.
+Given that you would be traveling from afar, any time less than that may not justify your effort.

 This post was like a sea of information about Ajanta and Ellora caves.
 I am hoping that travel would become normal soon and I’ll get to see these caves this year.